X-Immersion/Ariel_Unreal_documentation/doc/API.md

 This enum contains all Ariel audio effects available.
 See [🎚️ Audio effects](/doc/Features.md#-audio-effects) for more details.

 ![Ariel audio effect make node](/res/ariel_audio_effect.png)<br/>
-*Hover the cursor on an value to see more details about it.*
+*Hover the cursor on a value to see more details about it.*

 ### Values